ivanradonjic/BioMed-AI-BERT-Based-Biomedical-Text-Classifier/README.md

 Please note that this project is currently a work in progress.
 I will be continuously updating and uploading new developments as I make progress.
 Stay tuned for more updates and enhancements as I work towards improving the accuracy and performance of the classification model.

-Goals and Objectives:

-Develop a Classification Model: Utilize BERT and TensorFlow to create a machine learning model capable of classifying biomedical text documents into the specified cancer categories.
-Improve Model Accuracy: Continuously refine and enhance the model to achieve higher accuracy and reliability in classification.
-Share Progress: Keep the community informed with regular updates and insights into the project's development.